M1v1savva/tetris/README.md

-# This is Tetris + AI made with JavaFX
+# This is Tetris made with JavaFX + Tetris AI
 This project was completed as a part of Project1-1 within UM DSAI bachelor's program.

 ---